yochannah/carpentries.org/_posts/2018/06/2018-06-11-carpentrycon-tweets.md

 ## Most favourited/retweeted users

-The figures below only include users who tweeted 5+ times, and don't include retweets.
+The figures below only include users who tweeted 5+ times, and do not include retweets.

 ### Number of favourites received by users